THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 have resurrection power in themselves but they can be resurrected from death

-if God chooses—just like humans.
-God has chosen to resurrect a phoenix bird
+if God chooses—just like a human.
+In the past, God resurrected a phoenix bird

 to serve as a resurrection hope and inspiration for all of humanity everywhere.